Honey-Dijon Pork Tenderloin

 Total TimePrep: 10 min. + marinating Grill: 20 min.

 - 1 teaspoon coarsely ground pepper

 - In a small bowl, combine the first six ingredients.
 Remove 1/2 cup for basting; cover and refrigerate.
 Pour remaining marinade into a large resealable plastic bag; add pork.
 Seal bag and turn to coat; refrigerate for at least 2 hours.

 - Drain pork and discard marinade.
 Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.

-- Grill pork, covered, over medium heat for 10-13 minutes on each side or until a meat thermometer reads 160°, basting with reserved marinade occasionally.
-Or bake, uncovered, at 350° for 25-30 minutes or until a meat thermometer reads 160°, basting occasionally.
-Yield: 8 servings.
+- Grill pork, covered, over medium heat for 10-13 minutes on each side or until a thermometer reads 160°, basting with reserved marinade occasionally.
+Or bake, uncovered, at 350° for 25-30 minutes or until a thermometer reads 160°, basting occasionally.

 Nutrition Facts3 ounce-weight: 206 calories, 7g fat (1g saturated fat), 67mg cholesterol, 192mg sodium, 11g carbohydrate (0 sugars, 0 fiber), 25g protein.
 Diabetic Exchanges: 3 lean meat, 1/2 starch.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Nice flavor.
 But I chose to bake, and it took at least twice the recommended time.
 Finished it under the broiler after nearly an hour in the oven.

 I made this for dinner tonight.
 Very nice recipe.
 I served with roasted potatoes and roasted carrots.
 Be sure you use pork tenderloin and NOT pork loin.
 There is a huge difference in the two cuts of meat.